sharonw4769/react/reactapp.md

 ![MVP](/pictures/MVP.png)

 * My advice:
-    * Always sketch out your application/ using a format/layout/structure that works best for you!
+    * Always sketch out your application using a format/layout/structure that works best for you!
 This way, you can visually see what you can change and tweak to create the best possible app.
     * Annotate the different features on your product so that it can help you and your users better understand the purpose of certain parts.
 * Lastly, have fun building whatever it is!
 It can possibly change the world whether you know it or not so show off those ideas and be proud of it!